jundalisay/superb/content/en/research/sarkar/farming/section-1/spices.md

 Turmeric is commonly made into powder and used as a spice.

-When taken raw, it is poisonous.
+**When taken raw, it is poisonous.**

 It should be taken only after it has been processed in cow dung water.
 Raw turmeric can be converted into sunte halud by boiling it with cow dung.

 **Turmeric requires half sun and half shade.** The best turmeric tubers are found in Patna.

 ## Radish (Mula)

-Radish is a 45-60 day crop.
-Its came from Japan.
+Radish is a 45-60 day crop and came from Japan.
 It first came to India 3,000 years ago.

 It has less food value than potato, although it is rich in mineral salts and is good for the blood.

 It is a general purifier.

 It is not easily digestible, but it helps digestion because it stimulates saliva secretion.

 It can be eaten raw, cooked, pickled, etc.